sreeharsha-rav/typescript-projects/README.md

 - **Express.js**: A web application framework for Node.js that provides a set of features for web and mobile applications.
 - **Postgres**: An open-source relational database management system that uses and extends the SQL language.
 - **Prisma**: A modern database toolkit that simplifies database access for Node.js and TypeScript applications.
+- **Swagger**: An open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.

 ## Recommended Development Tools